 2. Choose your AI model

-By default, Gemini is powered by 2.0 Flash, but you can choose a different model.
-Click the model dropdown in your conversation window, and then select the model you want to use.
+You can switch to a different AI model than Gemini's default setting.
+To do this, click the model dropdown in your conversation window, and then select the model you want to use.

 3. Ask Gemini a question

-You can prompt Gemini in a few ways.
+You can prompt Gemini in a few ways (some features may be limited to only the web or mobile app).

 Type your AI prompt in the text box, and press Enter (or click the Submit icon, which looks like a paper plane).

 Use Deep Research in Gemini to get it to comb through hundreds of online sources and files to give you a comprehensive response, complete with cited sources to verify its claims.
-To do this, click Deep Research in the message bar, and enter your prompt.
+To do this, click Tools in the message bar, select Deep Research, and enter your prompt.

 Create a separate canvas.
-If you want Gemini to output its response into its own document of sorts, click the Canvas icon.
+If you want Gemini to output its response into its own document of sorts, click Tools, and then select Canvas.
 That will open up a new canvas, and you can work on the response in detail.

 Upload an image by clicking the Add files icon in the message bar (it looks like a plus sign), uploading the image you want to share, and entering your accompanying prompt.
 You can also drag and drop the image from your computer into the message bar.